|

 With best wishes W. Schlosser, Ruhr-Universität Bochum (28.1.2003)

-It was wrong to use 21.12.1600 BC but the sky doesn't change abruptly from day to day.
+the sky doesn't change abruptly from day to day.

 The North Star wasn't the Pole star but close to the point where the whole sky was wheeling around.